Psycho (franchise): Other media and merchandise

 Various Psycho related merchandise has been sold ever since the release of the original film.
 Merchandise includes T-shirts, posters, DVDs, books, stationery, shot glasses, shower curtains, action figures, model house kits, pens and more.
 Much of the merchandise is related to the fictional Bates Motel where items commonly found in an actual motel have the Bates Motel logo on them.
 A Bates Motel light up sign was released in 2009.
 To coincide with the 50th anniversary of the release of the original film, a Psycho house model kit was released in the U.S. Props from all the films are also sold occasionally on eBay.
 The original one sheet poster for Psycho is worth around $3000 in mint condition.
 The original one sheets for Psycho II, Psycho III and Psycho IV: The Beginning are worth around $50 each.

 Graphic novels

 In 1992, a series of graphic novels based on the original Psycho was published by the Innovation Comics group.
 Today, the novels are out of print and are very rare to find.

 Video game

-A horror adventure game with a key-driven verb interface vaguely based on the same-named film by Alfred Hitchcock for Commodore 64, DOS, Amiga, and Atari ST was released in 1988.
+An adventure game based on the original film was released in 1998 for Commodore 64, MS-DOS, Amiga, and Atari ST.